reruo321/Cplus_Practice/036-Casting/README.md

 ![036const](https://user-images.githubusercontent.com/48712088/141774239-7f61c495-eb8d-4c52-b114-b184e66add66.png)

-The compiler makes the error if const-typed char or int tries to be an argument of void ShowConstData(char * str, int &i, int &ii).
+The compiler makes the error if const-type char or int tries to be an argument of void ShowConstData(char * str, int &i, int &ii).
 Putting it with const_cast would solve this problem.

 ## 4. Reinterpret Casting

 Reinterpret Casting converts a pointer to any other types of pointer, no matter the what the relations of the types or classes are.
-It also changes the types between int ↔ pointer.
+It can also change the types between int ↔ pointer.

     reinterpret_cast<TYPE>(expr)